tanwanirahul/mlnd/Projects/capstone/capstone_report.md

 ### Algorithms and Techniques

 Most of the prior algorithms and solutions for this problem have employed traditional image processing techniques, where the relavent features are hand-coded, and global signs are first detected using various heuristics and color thresholding techniques, the detected windows are then feed into the classifier for the final classification [2][3][6][7].
 However, we will follow a learning based approach to effitiently learn the relevant features and detect the appropriate traffic signs.
 We plan to use the convolutional neural network based model to detect and classify the traffic signs.

+#####Convolutional Neural Network:
+Unlike the typical feed forward neural nets, the convolutional neural nets are specifically designed for the image data.
+In a staight FFN, each feature from the input is given to each of the nueros in the first layer, leading to fxn weights (f = feature dimensions, n = neurons in the layer) to be assigned and learned.
+This doesn't quite scale well when the input is an image.
+Even a low resolution image can typically be 200x200x3 pixel in size.
+This makes the input dimensions alone 120000.
+If we add many nuerons this number would quickly grow up.
+Too many weights pose the scalability challenge.
+We discuss below on how convnets deal with this challenge in an effitient way.

+In addition to this, FFN doesn't preserve the spatial representation of the input which is very important when learing from the image.
+The pixel sourrounding a particular pixel has a spatial meaning and this must be preserved.
+Furthermore, FFN expects the input data to be a flat vector, which is very unnatural when we are working with images.
+Images capturing the physical objects are usually represented in 3 dimensions width x height x depth (color channels).
+Due to these challenges, FFNs are not very suitable for computer vision tasks in general.

+CNNs instead of treating the input image as a flat feaure vector, they divide the image into regions and extract the usful information from those regions.
+These regions are designed to preserve the spatial information.
+With CNN, the general idea is that, the final image is built of multiple sub-elements which in turn are made up even smaller geometrical representations (Car -> (wheels, engine, doors, bonet), wheels -> (circular objects with some design in between)).CNNs learn this hierarchical representations by building multi layer convolution layer.
+Each conv layer acts on a region at a time (2d patch) and applies the series of filters which are passed to the next layer.
+The next layer builds on these first level features (extracted through filters) to learn the higher level abstractions / concepts.
+A typical CNN consists of following layers:

+- **Convolution layer** applies the series of filters on a 2d patch of image giving us the output of 3 dimensions (patch_w * patch_h * d_filters).
+They are passed through activation function (usually relu) for non linear transformation by thresholding the output at 0.
+- **Pooling layer** applies the downsampling operation by preserving only the most relevant aspects (max or avg pooling) of the patch, thus reducing the output dimensions by a factor of stride.
+- **Fully connected layer** takes all the extracted features from the images and learns the representation to classify the final class from these features.

+CNNs deal with the curse of dimensionality of weights by a concept called weight sharing.
+The intution behind weight sharing is that, since we are focused on learning the features, it doesn't matter where do they occur in the image.
+So far we can learn the weights to detect them in a patch, we can continue to use those weights for all the patches of an image.
+This greatly reduce the dimensions that the network has to learn.
+The dimensions now depend on the patch width, height and filters rather than the input width and height.
+The patches usually are very small as compare to the original image.

+We build our final solution on the same concepts.
+The implementation below describe the details on the overall network arhitecture and individual layers to understand how these are being used in the context of traffic sign detection.

-To make sure the model is robust, we will apply various data/image augmentation techniques before learning the model.
+To make sure the model is robust, we will enrich the data with various data/image augmentation techniques before learning the model.

 ### Benchmark